snick512/ChatGPT-IRC-Bot/README.md

      ```

 ## Installation
 Clone the package using the below command.
-It will copy files into __ChatGPT-IRC-Bot__ which you can later rename if you wish.
+It will copy files into the __ChatGPT-IRC-Bot__ directory, which you can later rename.
 ```
 git clone https://github.com/oiramNet/ChatGPT-IRC-Bot.git
 ```